 • For Mission: What is the core purpose of the organisation?
 What do we do, and for whom?

 • For Vision: Where do we want to be in 5 or 10 years?
 What are our aspirations?

 The final stage of Step 1 Assessment is to define the company or organisation’s Core Values.
 These beliefs form the basis for decision-making and activities that occur in day-to-day situations.
 It is not unusual to see words like Integrity, Commitment, Compassion, Customer Satisfaction, Excellence, Teamwork, Accountability or Collaboration in this section.
 The important thing is to:

 1. Ensure each word has a description that makes it specific to the organisation

 2. There are no conflicts in the words used.

 It should also be noted that it is not inconsistent to have words like ‘Profit’ in this section.
-It is clear that profits are required to create growth, opportunity, job security and many other things.
-Having profitability as a core value is not a bad thing, provided it is tempered by other core values that explain why it is important.
+Profits are required to create growth, opportunity, job security, etc. Having profitability as a core value is not bad, provided it is tempered by other core values that explain why it is essential.

 In conclusion, a strategic assessment should not be a lengthy process.
 It will be revisited and refined over and over during the next steps of the strategic planning process.
-It is only important to get it 80% right.
+It is only essential to get it 80% correct.
 Do not spend weeks and weeks attempting to get it 85% or 87% right.

 Assessment is the first step in a strategic planning journey that never stops.
 It does, however, set the foundation for the success of the rest of the cycle.
-The Nine Step to Success™ is a strategic planning methodology created by the Balanced Scorecard Institute.
-For more information on how to be trained as a Balanced Scorecard Professional (BSP) visit our training pages on the website.
+The Nine Steps to Success™ is a strategic planning methodology created by the Balanced Scorecard Institute.
+For more information on how to be trained as a Balanced Scorecard Professional (BSP), visit our training pages on the website.